 Aislinn Hunter is the author of a novel, Stay; a collection of stories, What's Left Us; and two collections of poetry, Into the Early Hours and The Possible Past.
 The World Before Us is her first book of fiction in twelve years.
 After travelling to London and Edinburgh over the past few years to study for a PhD, Aislinn Hunter now lives and teaches in Vancouver, British Columbia.

-Cara Hunter is the author of the Sunday Times bestselling crime novels Close to Home and In the Dark, featuring DI Adam Fawley and his Oxford-based police team.
-Close to Home was a Richard and Judy Book Club pick, and Cara's novels have sold more than half a million copies worldwide.
-Cara's third novel, No Way Out, is out soon.
+Cara Hunter is the author of the Sunday Times bestselling crime novels Close to Home, In the Dark and No Way Out, all featuring DI Adam Fawley and his Oxford-based police team.
+Close to Home was a Richard and Judy Book Club pick, was shortlisted for Crime Book of the Year in the British Book Awards 2019 and No Way Out was selected by the Sunday Times as one of the 100 best crime novels since 1945.
+Cara's novels have sold more than three quarters of a million copies worldwide.
 Cara Hunter lives in Oxford, on a street not unlike those featured in her books.

 Ryan Hunter and Taige Jensen write and direct comedy for MTV, College Humor, Freemantle Media, Slate, Current TV, EUE Screen Gemes, Next New Networks, MyDamnChannel and Huffington Post Comedy/AOL.
 Their online channel POYKPAC has had 60 million views on Youtube and their video 'Hipster Olympics' received nearly 3 million hits.
 On average more than 2 million people a month visit their channel.